xros/dotfiles/README.md

 * More info about this tool can be found at [emmet-vim](https://github.com/mattn/emmet-vim) and [more tutorials](https://raw.github.com/mattn/emmet-vim/master/TUTORIAL).

 #### Tmux operation in brief
-* In tmux, use key binding to move cursors for copying, pasting anything in terminal.
+* In tmux, use key bindings to move cursors for copying, pasting anything in terminal.
 (Add support for tmux version after 2.6 and before 2.6 on old servers/workstations)

 Enter copy and paste mode (Vi bindings)
     <kbd>Ctrl</kbd><kbd>b</kbd><kbd>[</kbd>